bw-cetech/lambda-dl-aws/README.md

-# lambda-dl-aws
+# lambda-docker-ecr-flask-dl
-source code for DL app on AWS Lambda
+source code for deploying a DL app on AWS Lambda as a Docker container